We developed a commercial Cobol parser which handles Cobol 85 and all of its dialects that we are aware of.

 We offer it for an yearly license, with the permission of redistributing it.

 We have battle tested against the hardest testsuites we could find.
-In any case we offer full support: every single parsing issue that will ever be reported will be handled it in the shorter delay possible.
+In any case we offer full support: every single parsing issue that will ever be reported will be handled in the shortest delay possible.

 The parser can handle the whole Cobol standard.
 Of course it can also handle the different preprocessing statements such as copy and replace.